SunCents Logo SunCents

 Local Questions Answered

-Does adding a solar system increase my property taxes in Los Angeles County?
+Does adding solar panels increase my property taxes in Los Angeles County?

-No. California has a property tax exemption for solar energy systems.
-The value added to your home by the solar installation will not be included in your property tax assessment, saving you money for years to come.
+No. California has a statewide property tax exclusion for active solar energy systems.
+This means the value added to your home by the solar installation is not included in your property tax assessment.

 Calculate Your Solar Savings